MicrosoftDocs/architecture-center/docs/reference-architectures/data/enterprise-bi-adf.md

 ## Incremental loading

 When you run an automated ETL or ELT process, it's most efficient to load only the data that changed since the previous run.
 This is called an *incremental load*, as opposed to a full load that loads all of the data.
 To perform an incremental load, you need a way to identify which data has changed.
+The most common approach is to use a *high water mark* value, which means tracking the latest value of some column in the source table, either a datetime column or a unique integer column.

 Starting with SQL Server 2016, you can use [temporal tables](https://docs.microsoft.com/sql/relational-databases/tables/temporal-tables).
 These are system-versioned tables that keep a full history of data changes.
 The database engine automatically records the history of every change in a separate history table.
 You can query the historical data by adding a FOR SYSTEM_TIME clause to a query.
 Internally, the database engine queries the history table, but this is transparent to the application.

 > [!NOTE]
 > For earlier versions of SQL Server, you can use [Change Data Capture](https://docs.microsoft.com/sql/relational-databases/track-changes/about-change-data-capture-sql-server) (CDC).
 This approach is less convenient than temporal tables, because you have to query a separate change table, and changes are tracked by a log sequence number, rather than a timestamp.

-Temporal tables are especially useful for dimension data, which can change over time.
-Fact tables usually represent a point-in-time event such as a sale.
-In that case, the overhead of tracking the complete change history might not make sense.
-Instead, each transaction record can include a "last-modified" column.
+Temporal tables are useful for dimension data, which can change over time.
+Fact tables usually represent an immutable transaction such as a sale, in which case keeping the system version history doesn't make sense.
+Instead, transactions usually have a column that represents the transaction date, which can be used as the watermark value.
 For example, in the Wide World Importers OLTP databse, the Sales.Invoices and Sales.InvoiceLines tables have a `LastEditedWhen` field that defaults to `sysdatetime()`.

 Here is the general flow for the ELT pipeline: